 These chemicals also give you that “tingly” feeling when you finish brushing.
 Think about that feeling next time you brush.
 It’s there to re-assure you that you just did a good thing and to make you want to re-create that feeling next time you brush.
 But it is also an unnecessary irritant to some of the most sensitive tissue on our bodies.

 So we did the obvious – developed special purpose toothpastes that don’t try to fool you into thinking they work, but still do.

 Here they are.
 The rest is in your hands.

 *The ADA and our dentist friends are so adamant that fluoride helps prevent cavities that we felt we’d be remiss if we didn’t add it to most of our toothpastes.
 If you are adamant that you don’t want it in your toothpaste, please try The Natural Dentist Fluoride-Free Toothpaste.

-See what an actual dentist and his patients have to say about Natural Dentist products.
+See what a leading cosmetic dentist and his patients have to say about The Natural Dentist products.
 View